PhD in History

 Comprehensive Examination Requirement

-Students may take a comprehensive examination only after fulfilling their residency, course work and foreign language and/or historical research technique requirements.
-It will be administered by a committee consisting of their advisor and four other faculty members, one from a discipline other than history.
+Comprehensive exams may be scheduled at the end of an appropriate readings course as soon as the student and advisor agree that the student is prepared.
+The oral defense should be completed within thirty days of completing all written exams.
+Comprehensive exams are administered by a committee consisting of the student's advisor and three other faculty members; one may be from a discipline other than history.
 These should be the faculty members who helped the student prepare for the examinations.
-Sometimes it may be necessary to find substitutes.
-The director of graduate studies and the Graduate School must approve any substitutions, and new committee members must describe their expectations in writing for the student and for their permanent file.
+Sometimes if may be necessary to find substitutes.
+The director of graduate studies and the Graduate School must approve any substitutions, and new committee members must describe their expectations in writing for the student and submit it to the student's permanent file.

 Comprehensive Exams Processes